AdobeDocs/experience-manager-cloud-service.en/help/forms/configure-sharepoint-site-limited-access.md

 # Configure SharePoint Site with limited access using authorization scope

-The purpose of limited or restricted access is to enhance security management by allowing administrators to control user access to a particular SharePoint Site or to a group of SharePoint Sites.
-The permission level is useful when you need to grant a user or group access to a specific site, without allowing them to peek into any other non-allowed group of Sites.
+The purpose of limited or restricted access is to enhance security management by allowing administrators to control user access to a particular SharePoint Site or a group of SharePoint Sites.
+The permission level is useful when you need to grant a user or group access to a specific Site without allowing them to view any other non-allowed sites

 ## Advantages to configure SharePoint Site with the limited access